Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/2_map_the_data_to_graph.md

 ```
 sentinel register movie.jir -set_active true -mode ir
 ```
-You will see the following output if the registering is successfull.
+You will see the following output if the registering is successful.

 ```
 jaseci > sentinel register movie.jir -set_active true -mode ir